Price Chart Based on Previous Sales

 New Categories!

 Look at the three major parts, the case, the dial and the bezel.
-Decide which category each part falls into and make an informed judgement as to what the watch is overall.
-It is possible it as an Excellent dial and a fair case – so use your judgement, take an average and see how it feels.
+Decide which category each part falls into, and make an informed judgment as to what the watch is overall.
+It is possible it as an Excellent dial and a fair case – so use your judgment, take an average and see how it feels.
 This chart is just to get you in the right area.
 It is not an exact proscription.

 Poor – These watches are unattractive, have damaged parts, and have very little going for them other than they can tell the time correctly twice per day.
 The bezel is damaged, the dial is damaged, the case has lost definition or heavily scored.
 The movement might be corroded, or missing some minor parts.
 Often these can be valued more accurately by valuing the parts separately.
 The figure here is really just a guide.